hydecnc/soundscope/TeamContract.md

 ### Communication

-- Which platform will you use for communication outside of class, when required for work on your course project?
-(Examples: Text message, Discord, WeChat, etc.)
 - All forms of communication will be done through Discord.

-- Each teammate agrees to respond to messages in at most how long?
-1 day?
-2 days?
-Some other amount of time?
+- Team members must respond to messages within 1 business day.
-  - 1 business day.

-- What things should a teammate notify you about?
-(Examples: if they think they won't be able to meet a deadline, if they have to miss lecture, etc.)
+- All communication will remain respectful, professional, and constructive.
 - All teammate should notify the team about:
   - Missing lectures
   - Missing deadlines
   - Major change in codebase
-    - Current progress (occasionally)
+  - Current progress (regularly)

-- Respectful and inclusive behaviour are necessary for smooth and productive communication.
-What are some respectful and inclusive behaviours you expect when communicating with each other during lectures, labs, or outside of class?
-(Examples: Actively listening to each team members ideas, giving everyone a chance to meaningfully contribute, etc.)
 - All team members shall have an equal opportunity to express their ideas and opinion during project development.

 ---

-### [Other Categories of norms and expectations go here]

-- Based on your previous teamwork experiences, what other behaviours do you agree upon as a team?
-  - some examples of possible additional team norms and expectations are included in the sample team contract in case your team needs some help getting ideas for what else you want to include.
+## Programming and git convention

+- All commits must follow [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/).
+- Force push is not allowed on the main branch.

+### Work quality

-Each team member should put in maximum effort in their work.
+- Each team member should put in maximum effort in their work.
+- Each Pull Request will be reviewed by at least two team members.

+## Decision making

+- All team decisions will be made through majority vote.
+  - If voting yields nowhere, then the team will discuss to agree on a decision.

 ---

-## Decision Making

-- How will decisions about your team project be made?
-(Examples: By majority vote, by unanimous vote, etc.)

-All team decisions will be made through majority vote.
-If voting yields nowhere, then the team will discuss to agree on a decision.

----

 ## Conflict resolution

-- How will your team resolve conflicts?
-(Example: by listening to each other's side of the issue and attempting to reach a compromise.
-By consulting a TA or instructor as a team, if a resolution has not yet been reached.)

-Conflicts in teams should be resolved internally within the team.
-If no compromise is reached, then TA or instructor can be consulted for assistance.
+- Conflicts in teams should be resolved internally within the team.
+  - If no compromise is reached, then TA or instructor can be consulted for assistance.

 ---

 ## Accountability

-- Reliability and accountability are also important aspects of teamwork.
-What are the responsibilities of each team member?
-(Example: completing their share of the work in a timely manner, seeking assistance from teammates/TAs/instructors when required, etc.)

-All team members must complete their work by the due date that was agreed upon.
+- All team members must complete their work by the due date that was agreed upon.

----

-## Programming and git convention

-- All commits must follow [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/).

 ---